IE-482-582/Final-Project---Maze-Runners/README.md

 	- Name the file ```custom_world_coords.csv```
 	- Save

 - Run the python script to generate a .world file:
 - Open a new terminal role.
+Check whether the code has turned colored or not using ls command.
 ```
   cd ~/catkin_ws/src/rbx1/robot_world/launch
+  ls
   chmod +x *.py
+  ls
   python create_world.py

 ```
 This will create a file named ```custom_world.world.```

 #### Test out your new world:

 - Open a terminal window.
+We have to launch the main.launch which the principle launch file of the Gazebo World.

 ```
   cd ~/catkin_ws/src/rbx1/robot_world/launch
   roslaunch robot_world main.launch
 ```
-*NOTE - Crosscheck whether in main.launch file custom_world.world is properly mentioned there or not.*
+- *NOTE (1) - Crosscheck whether in main.launch file custom_world.world is properly mentioned there or not.*
+- *NOTE (2) - We are now using a customized .launch file.*

 ---

 ## Running the Voice Recognizer.

-- Open a new terminal window.
-For launching the speech recognizer.
+- Open a 2nd terminal window for launching the speech recognizer.
+We have to launch the voice_nav_commands.launch

 ```
   cd ~/catkin_ws/src/rbx1/rbx1_speech/launch/